ethanolivertroy/databricks-GRC-demo/README.md

 ## What This Does

-- Ingests NIST 800-53 Rev 5 controls (188 controls) and SOC2 Trust Service Criteria
+- Ingests NIST 800-53 Rev 5 controls, SOC2 Trust Service Criteria, plus simplified ISO 27001 and PCI‑DSS v4 catalogs for demo use
-- Maps controls across frameworks (100 NIST-to-SOC2 mappings)
+- Maps NIST controls across frameworks (sample crosswalks to SOC2, ISO, and PCI‑DSS)
 - Tracks control assessments and evidence per system
 - Runs compliance rules to auto-flag issues
 - ML model predicts which controls are likely to fail